cksystemsteaching/selfie/README.md

 In this format the LSB of the immediate value is assumed to be `0` and thus ignored, extending the interval of immediate values to `-2^12 <= imm < 2^12` which is by one bit larger than the interval supported by the I-Format and the S-Format.
 The above condition `imm % 2 == 0` constrains the immediate values of `beq` instructions to *even* values only, that is, values with a remainder of `0` when divided by `2` or, in other words, values that are divisible by `2`.
 The strange out-of-order encoding of the immediate value enables fast decoding in hardware.

 Note that the immediate value of the `beq t0,zero,6[0x184]` instruction is the even value `24`, not `6`, and certainly not `0x184`.
 Try to decode the binary code `0x00028C63` of the instruction to see for yourself!
 The values `6` and `0x184` are relative and absolute addresses, respectively, only shown for our convenience.
-They stand for branching forward by `6` instructions, that is, by `6 * 4 == 24` bytes, to the instruction at address `0x184`.
+They stand for branching forward by `6` instructions, that is, by `6 * 4 == 24` bytes, to the instruction at address `0x184`, or in fact `0x10184`.
 Recall that each instruction is encoded in `4` bytes.
 Thus a `beq` instruction has a range of branching `1023` instructions forward and `1024` instructions backward since `2^12/4` is equal to `1024`.

 Alright, but how do we complete the `while` loop in our example?
 Well, the only instruction we have not explained yet is the `jal` instruction that appears after the four instructions that implement the assignment `c = c + 1` in the body of the loop: